ProcedureKit/ProcedureKit/README.md

 See the programming guide for more information: [logging](https://operations.readme.io/docs/logging) and [supporting 3rd party log frameworks](https://operations.readme.io/docs/custom-logging).

 ## Injecting Results
 State can be seamlessly transitioned between operations automatically.
-An operation which produces a *result* must conform to `ResultOperationType` and expose state via its `result` property.
-An operation which consumes state, has a *requirement* which must be set via its `requirement` property.
+An operation which produces a *result* can conform to `ResultOperationType` and expose state via its `result` property.
+An operation which consumes state, can conform to `AutomaticInjectionOperationType` and set its *requirement* via its `requirement` property.
 Given conformance to these protocols, operations can be chained together:

 ```swift
 let retrieval = DataRetrieval()